 I avoided counting macros for weeks and months because I didn’t understand what it was about.
 It seemed hard.
 It seemed like a lot of work.
 A week and a half ago I decided I was ready for the challenge.
 I did some research.
-You can read my post about learning how to calculate my macros.

 Why count macros?